markprodehl/chalk-board/README.md

     npm install
     ```

-4. Firebase Configuration - In the src directory create a new `congig` folder and inside of that make a file `firebaseConfig`.
+4. Firebase Configuration - In the src directory create a new `config` folder and inside of that make a file `firebaseConfig`.
 You will store all your environment variables in this file.
 **IMPORTANT**: Do not commit or share these secrets publicly.
 Be sure to include `firebaseConfig` in your `.gitignore` file like this `/src/config/firebaseConfig.js`

     ```